James Craig (barque): Current situation

-James Craig is currently berthed at Wharf 7 of Darling Harbour, near the Australian National Maritime Museum.
+James Craig is currently berthed at Wharf 7 in Darling Harbour, near the Australian National Maritime Museum.
 She is open to the public, and takes passengers out sailing on Sydney Harbour and beyond.
-She is crewed and maintained by volunteers from the Sydney Heritage Fleet.
-The cost of maintaining her is approaching $1 million a year and the ship relies on generating income from visitors alongside, charters, events, and regular fortnightly daysails with up to 80 passengers.
+She is crewed by volunteers from the Sydney Heritage Fleet.
+Maintenance is by paid staff, contractors and volunteers.
+The cost of maintaining her is over $1 million a year; the ship relies on income generated from visitors, charters, events and regular day sails with up to 80 passengers.

-The ship has now made historic return voyages to Hobart (2005, 2009, 2011, 2013, 2017, 2019 and 2023) and to Port Philip (Melbourne and Williamstown) in 2006, 2008 and 2020.
-The voyages to Hobart to coincide with the Wooden Boat Festival (one of the largest in the world).
+The ship has made historic return voyages to Hobart (2005, 2009, 2011, 2013, 2017, 2019, 2023 and 2025) and to Port Philip (Melbourne and Williamstown) in 2006, 2008 and 2020.
+The voyages to Hobart coincide with the Wooden Boat Festival, one of the largest in the world.

 In October 2013 James Craig participated in the International Fleet Review 2013 in Sydney, Australia.

 Historical value

 James Craig is of exceptional historical value in that she is one of only four 19th century barques in the world that still go regularly to sea.
+In 2003 the World Ship Trust awarded the James Craig a Maritime Heritage Award for authentic restoration.

-She sails out through the Sydney heads fortnightly, when not on voyages to Melbourne, Newcastle or Hobart.
-As such she is a working link to a time when similar ships carried the bulk of global commerce in their holds.
+She is a working link to a time when such ships carried the bulk of global commerce in their holds.
 Thousands of similar ships plied the oceans in the 19th and early 20th centuries linking the old world, the new world, Asia and Oceania.
-She is sailed in the traditional 19th Century manner entirely by volunteers from the Master to the galley crew.
+She is sailed in the traditional 19th Century manner, mostly by volunteers.
 Her running rigging consists of 140 lines secured to belaying pins and spider bands.
-Many of the crew know each rope by name.
-She achieved 11.3 knots on a return voyage from Melbourne in February 2006 and "she was loving every minute of it!"
+She achieved 11.3 knots on a return voyage from Melbourne on 9 February 2006.